Eggless Birthday Cake

 Why You'll Love This Recipe

 Classic: Birthday cakes come in all shapes and sizes, all flavors and colors.
 Yet, there is no quintessential cake like chocolate cake with cream cheese frosting and sprinkles.
-At least that was always my preference growing up, and I always will prefer chocolate cake to vanilla!
-This cake is sure to be a crowd pleaser!
+At least that was always my preference growing up, I always will prefer chocolate cake to vanilla!
+This organic cake is sure to be a crowd pleaser!

 Natural Funfetti Frosting: I use plant based sprinkles for the funfetti cream cheese frosting.
 These sprinkles are made using plant based dyes, which makes me feel good about enjoying this birthday cake without eggs and without artificial colors!